1. Advanced Short Range Air to Air Missile (ASRAAM)

 SPEAR is also a product of Team Complex Weapons, an MoD/Industry partnering arrangement that started in 2010.
 The term ‘Complex Weapon’ can include a number of different types but as a convenient shorthand, they can be thought of as guided rockets and missiles, the official term being ‘strategic and tactical weapons reliant upon guidance systems to achieve precision effects.’

 The 2005 Defence Industrial Strategy concluded that complex weapons were a key strategic capability but the then-current commercial arrangements and industry structure would be unable to support that strategic capability without some form of MoD/Industry partnership and predictable requirement roadmap.
 In 2006, this new approach to managing the design, development, manufacturing and through-life support of complex weapons was announced, Team Complex Weapons, a collaborative partnership between MBDA (then owned by BAE, EADS and Finmeccanica (Leonardo) and the MoD.
-MBDA would be the lead industrial representative with other partners including Thales, Roxel and Qinetiq.
+MBDA would be the lead industrial representative with other partners including Thales, Roxel and QinetiQ.

 This was a smart move by the MoD and manufacturers, and one which I don’t think they get enough credit for.
-Moving outside of the old-fashioned adversarial supplier-customer arrangement and towards a portfolio partnership, it has provided an environment where innovation can be accommodated and the adverse effects of commercial feast and famine reduced dramatically.
+Moving outside the old-fashioned adversarial supplier-customer arrangement and towards a portfolio partnership, it has provided an environment where innovation can be accommodated and the adverse effects of commercial feast and famine reduced dramatically.
 In return for this assured work-stream, the industry would commit to a large block of efficiency savings over the initial ten-year timespan.

 The Selected Precision Effects at Range (SPEAR) programme was in the concept phase by 2005, although internal work had started before that, as a means of defining a number of air-launched weapons as part of the Complex Weapons portfolio.
 They will all be air-launched stand-off weapons that can be used against a wide range of stationery and fast-moving targets day or night, and with the ability to defeat countermeasures.